AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Introduction

 \section{Introduction}

 From assembling furniture~\cite{ben2021ikea,heo2025furniturebench,liang2026a3d,tie2025manual2skill++,tie2025manual2skill} to repairing appliances~\cite{gao2025realappliance,long2025checkmanual} and reconstructing fragmented objects~\cite{islam2025m3rf,sellan2022breaking,shen2025biassemble,wu2023leveraging}, assembly processes are ubiquitous in daily life.
-Enabling robots to assist in such tasks can significantly reduce human effort and improve accessibility for non-expert users.
-These tasks are fundamentally important yet highly challenging for embodied intelligence, as they require fine-grained geometric reasoning over task-critical 6D poses at each step.
-Achieving this necessitates not only accurate pose prediction, but also the ability to jointly interpret multimodal inputs, including language instructions, point clouds, and visual observations, as well as to generalize across diverse object categories and instance-level variations.
+Robotic assembly assistance can reduce human effort and improve accessibility for non-expert users.
+However, these tasks remain highly challenging for embodied intelligence, requiring fine-grained geometric reasoning over task-critical 6D poses, joint understanding of multimodal inputs including text, images, and 3D data, and generalization across diverse object categories and instance-level variations.